rithik/HackX/README.md

 To setup a user as an mentor in the HackX system, navigate to `http://localhost:8000/make/mentor`.
 Use the `MENTOR_PASSWORD` set in the `secret.py` file.

 To setup a user as a judge in the HackX system, navigate to `http://localhost:8000/make/judge`.
 Use the `JUDGING_PASSWORD` set in the `secret.py` file.

+### Contributors

+This system was primarily built by the following people:

+- Rithik Yelisetty (Vice President of Technology of HooHacks)
+- Nikash Sethi (Vice President of Technology of HooHacks)
+- David Zhao (Former President of HooHacks)

+Thank you to the entire HooHacks organization for helping us build out and test this system in addition to the HackMIT team for inspiring us to innovate on their Quill system!